 Semen is the thick fluid that comes from men’s penis when they ejaculate during sexual activity.
 It carries sperm out of a man’s body so it can fertilize an egg and create an embryo (the first stage of pregnancy).

 If you and your partner are having trouble getting pregnant, one of the first tests your doctor will likely ask for is a semen analysis.
+While both men and women can have problems, issues with male fertility can play a part in as many as half of all infertility cases.

 And male infertility is often caused by low sperm production.
 You’ll probably be asked to ejaculate into a collection cup in a private room at your doctor’s office.